Redford White

-Cipriano "Dodoy" M. Cermeño II (December 5, 1955 – July 25, 2010), better known by his screen name Redford White, was a Filipino actor and comedian.
-He was best known on his role as Sol in the television sitcom Buddy and Sol opposite Eric Quizon playing Buddy.
+Cipriano "Dodoy" Cermeño II (December 5, 1955 – July 25, 2010), known professionally as Redford White, was a Filipino actor and comedian.
+He was best known for his role as Sol in the television sitcom Buddy and Sol opposite Eric Quizon who played Buddy.
 White was recognized as Best Comedy Actor on the 5th PMPC Star Awards for Television for his role as Sol.

 Early life and career

 White first came to prominence in the late 1970s for his supporting role in the sitcom Iskul Bukol.
 He had a string of hits as the leading man in several 1980s comedies such as Boni and Klayd, Darakula and Hee Man: Master of None, his first major role.
 For several years, he starred in the TV sitcom Buddy en Sol with Eric Quizon.

 In the latter part of his career, White appeared in several films for Star Cinema such as Tar-San, Ala eh...
 Con Bisoy!
 Hale-hale-hoy!: Laging panalo ang Mga Unggoy, and Haba-baba-doo!
 Puti-puti-poo! paired with various comedians including Babalu, Bonel Balingit, Carding Castro and Leo Martinez.
-His last film and television appearances were in Iskul Bukol 20 Years After and Palos on ABS-CBN, respectively, in 2008.
+His last film and television appearances were in Iskul Bukol 20 Years After and Palos on respectively, in 2008.

 Personal life

-White was reportedly born with albinism, which gave rise to the surname of his screen name.
-On the other hand, the first name of his screen name is based on the name of American actor Robert Redford.
+The first name of his screen name is based on the name of American actor Robert Redford.

-He was married to Elena Cermeño and they had a daughter, Jeruie.
+He was married to Elena de Cermeño and they had a daughter, Jeruie.
 His closest friends were his fellow Buddy En Sol co-star Eric Quizon, Vic Sotto who worked with him in the sitcom Daddy Di Do Du, singer-songwriter Jim Paredes and comedians Gabe Mercado and Leo Martinez.